codeonlyjs/website/content/guide/templateTransitions.md

 ]
 ```

-The mode propery can be a stting or a callback returning a string.
+The mode propery can be a string or a callback returning a string.

 ## Setting a CSS Class Name Prefix